 We spend most of our time at work, so it is crucial that organisations act in helping the mental wellbeing of their workforce.

-Strategy - As most organisations have a mental health plan, you can start by reviewing your policies and adding ‘body image’ as one of the key targets.
+D&I Strategy - As most organisations have a mental health plan, you can start by reviewing your policies and adding ‘body image’ as one of the key targets.
 For example, you can ensure that your organisation celebrates diversity by advertising internal campaigns using non-Western beauty norms.
 You could also run a diversity and inclusion survey to get some insight into how inclusive your culture is, and how people feel in general.

 Communications - Raising awareness and educating all employees about the different issues related to body image is key.
 For example, hold a ‘body image month’ which puts the spotlight on topics like social media, plastic surgery, peer pressure, anorexia, bulimia nervosa, body dysmorphic disorders etc. By encouraging learning, it de-stigmatises disorders and issues which can help to create a supportive and open environment.